-All courses taken at a college other than the student's home institution through an official consortium are included in the calculation for completion rate and maximum time frame components, but are excluded from the student's CGPA component.
+All courses taken at an institution other than the home institution through an official consortium are included in the calculation for completion rate and maximum timeframe components but are excluded from the student's cumulative GPA component.

-Foundation/Remedial/ELL Courses
+Developmental / Remedial / ESOL Credits

-Credits from these courses will be included in the calculations for all three components of the SAP review.
-Students are only eligible for FSA for up to 24 credit hours of this type of coursework.
+Credits from these courses may be included in the calculations for all three components of the satisfactory academic progress review.
+A student is eligible for up to 24 credit hours of federal student aid in this category.
+ESOL credits are not counted against the 24 credit hour limitation.
+These courses may be removed from the quantitative and maximum timeframe calculations, but never from the qualitative calculation.